blinkletter/Chem4410/Lessons/Lesson_01.md

 The report that you submit should be prepared **using a computer**.
 All structures presented should be made using a **chemical drawing program** such as *Chemdraw*, *Chemsketch* or *Marvin*.
 All of those programs can give you the curved arrows needed to express electron flow.
 Strive to make it look professional.

 Submit your report via Moodle.
-All assignment reports can be submitted using the corresponding link that will be present in the Moodle page.
+All assignment reports can be submitted using the corresponding link on the **Moodle page**.
 Click on the link and follow the instructions to submit your report.
 Only **PDF files** will be accepted.

 In the modern world, documents are exchanged electronically.
 Printing is unnecessary and wasteful.
 Please create a **PDF file** containing your report.
 Use a word processor to create a document with a **title** and **author** and any other explanatory text that you care to add.
 Include citations of literature if needed.
 Size any figures or images appropriately and use figure legends.
 After it all looks **sharp and professional**, export the document as a PDF.
 Then **upload** the PDF to moodle.

+Remember that the **standard** is "sharp", not "fancy".
+Fancy is OK, but only if you have the time.
+All I want is a document that is clear, concise and effective in communicating your ideas.
 ```